 Grey Arrow Farm is a young family farm.
 Andrea and Denis, along with their five children, are growing clean, healthy produce for their CSA, restaurants, and community in Camrose, Alberta.
 They grow approximately 55 types of vegetables and herbs over 2.5 acres of cultivated land on their beautiful 35 acre oasis in the Alberta prairies.
 They are situated on a serene lake, with paths and forest groves, and a Saskatoon berry orchard to enjoy.
 Their farm is just a 10 minutes drive to Camrose and a 45 minute drive to the city of Edmonton.
 They are partnered with a number of local artisan coffee shops and businesses (in both Camrose and Edmonton) where they distribute their produce bundles to their members each week.
-They have developed our program over the last four years to be an invested local food experience.
+They have developed their program over the last seven years to be an invested local food experience.

 About the Apprenticeship

 “Our goal at Grey Arrow Farm is to steward the land, cultivate connection, inspire a love for good food, and to feed our local community.
 We are grateful we get to do so!”

 An apprentice (single or a couple) would be an integral part of the farm— a constant contributor alongside Andrea and Denis during the farm season (6 month season) in the field and all daily operations.